 It’s a little ambiguous exactly how many devices can simultaneously connect to Wi-Fi 6 routers.
 I’ve seen the number advertised as 60, 75, and even 200 devices for various Wi-Fi 6E routers.
 Whatever the number is, it is notably higher than Wi-Fi 6 and Wi-Fi 5 devices, but you’ll have to determine if it is worth paying the premium that Wi-Fi 6E routers are currently charging in order to meet your current (or future) needs.

 So, the promise of Wi-Fi 6E and future router technology is primarily the ability to comfortably handle more high speed connections and reduce latency.
-But, given the current price and the limited choice of Wi-Fi 6E routers at the moment, it’s probably not worth upgrading from a Wi-Fi 6 router to a Wi-Fi 6E router, in all but the largest households (e.g. 6+ connected individuals).
+But, given the current price and the limited choice of Wi-Fi 6E routers at the moment, it’s probably not worth upgrading from a Wi-Fi 6 router (see recommendations above) to a Wi-Fi 6E router, in all but the most connected households (e.g. 6+ connected individuals).
 If you’re looking to buy a new router at the moment, a Wi-Fi 6 router is probably in the sweet spot of technology and price.
 That will likely change in 2023 as more Wi-Fi 6E models hit the market and prices come down.

 If Upgrading to Wi-Fi 6 and Wi-Fi 6E, Make Sure that your Modem Can Handle Higher Router Speeds

 There is no point in upgrading your router to a higher speed technology (e.g. 1200Mbps) if you have an outdated modem with slow max speeds (e.g. 150Mbps).
 Upgrading your modem may give you even better results.
 Here are a few of the top-selling modems on the market at the moment, to pair with your router:

 - Motorola MB8611: up to 2330Mbps (DOCSIS 3.1)